nicewang/ship_identification_ssd_caffe/README.md

 ## ship_identification_ssd_caffe
-ship identification, project at uestc, reorganized at 2023.
+Ship Identification, project at uestc during 2017 to 2018, reorganized in 2023.
 * defog